‘I can never forget my anniversary.’ Couple shares wedding date with moon landing

 And yet, miles above the earth, events were unfolding that would tie the couple’s wedding day to one of the most significant events in U.S. history.

 At 1:17 p.m., the Apollo 11 space mission landed on the moon.
-Just over six hours later, at 7:56 Eastern time, Neil Armstrong became the first man to walk on its surface.
+Just over six hours later, at 7:56 Pacific time, Neil Armstrong became the first man to walk on its surface.

 It was “a giant leap for mankind,” to quote Armstrong.

-“I can never forget my anniversary,” Sam Lucido says, on the eve of his 50th.
+“I can never forget my anniversary,” Sam Lucido said on the eve of his 50th.
+“It’s one of the benefits.”

 The couple is celebrating on Saturday at a party with friends and family at their north Fresno home.